master-software-architecture/book/README.md

 ## What is actually here?

-Currently, this repo is home to some lonely diagrams.
+Currently, this repo is home to the demo version of the book (part of the step number 7: Evolve Your Architecture) and to some lonely diagrams.

 They are like the early birds at a party, waiting for the book to show up and get things started.

 ## Feedback